p2ppsr/cwi-base/README.md

 ##### Property noBroadcast

-If true, successfully created transactions remain in the `unproven` state and are marked `noBroadcast`.
+If true, successfully created transactions remain in the `nosend` state.
 A proof will be sought but it will not be considered an error if the txid remains unknown.

 Supports testing, user control over broadcasting of transactions, and batching.